 - TOFU: These are top-of-funnel posts that are typically designed to capture organic search traffic and introduce a visitor to the brand.
 An example of this type of post would be “Account-Based Marketing (ABM): A Complete Guide.”

 - Case Study: These are posts that explain how someone used Drift’s software to do something.
-For example, “Switching from Intercom to Drift for a 112% Increase in Revenue and 800% Increase in Leads,” is a case study.
+For example, "Here's How a Fortune 500 Company Switched Over from Intercom and Booked 15X More Meetings with Drift" is a case study.

 - Branded: These posts are centered on the brand or branded terms like “conversational marketing” and “hypergrowth.”
 Their post “What Is Hypergrowth?
 (And How Do You Achieve It?)” falls into the branded category because “hypergrowth” is a concept that Drift invented.